NativeScript/push-plugin/README.md

 ### iOS

+- Edit the package.json file in the root of application, by changing the bundle identifier to match the one from your Push Certificate.
+For example:
+        "id": "com.telerik.PushNotificationApp"

 - Go to the application folder and add the iOS platform to the application

         tns platform add ios